lanl/MF-LBM/README.md

   > Type mismatch between actual argument at (1) and actual argument at (2)
   >

   This is a known issue with GCC10.
-Use GCC10 new option *-fallow-argument-mismatch* to turn these errors to warnings for the moment.
+Use the new GCC10 option *-fallow-argument-mismatch* to turn these errors to warnings for the moment.

 <br/>